 What's missing in this app to manage your work effortlessly

-- Asana lacks agile capabilities to implement other frameworks such as scrum whereas Zepel has Boards, Sprints, and more.
+- Asana lacks agile capabilities of a full-fledged agile tool to implement other frameworks such as scrum whereas Zepel has Boards, Sprints, and more.

 - Asana doesn’t allow a nestled view of all the tasks and subtasks like Zepel does.